pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` and :func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events can be used effectively to implement an "aggregate projection", or "mutator function" by which the state of an aggregate will be reconstructed from its history of events.
+Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` and :func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events can be used effectively to implement an "aggregate projector", or "mutator function" by which the state of an aggregate will be reconstructed from its history of events.
 This is essentially how the :func:`~eventsourcing.application.Repository.get` method of an :ref:`application repository <Repository>` reconstructs an aggregate